 - Asian-Pacific Region

 The language services industry touches practically every field, and language specialists are now required in any number of disciplines.
-From IT, technical writing, life sciences, and government services, to media localization, video game localization, and healthcare, there is a growing need for language services.
+There is a growing need for language services, from IT, technical writing, life sciences, and government services to media localization, video game localization, and healthcare.
 Not only are more and more LSPs required to meet the language service demands of a growing global market, but many domestic laws and regulations now require companies to ensure language access is provided to the clients they serve.
 In short, LSPs are needed – everywhere – and that means business is booming, right?
 With plenty to go around for everyone, male and female alike?
 But that’s just it.
 The playing field is still far from even.

-Not surprisingly however, there are more women than men employed in the language services industry.
+Unsurprisingly, however, more women than men are employed in the language services industry.
 In fact, Common Sense Advisory (CSA Research) conducted a quantitative survey on gender and family that involved just under 2,200 respondents in 71 countries.
 The survey found that roughly two-thirds of language professionals are women – and no, contrary to popular belief, this isn’t just referring to the number of interpreters, linguists, and translators.

 The survey’s findings also revealed that LSPs run by women are “significantly more productive.”
 In fact, they claim that female-led LSPs bring in nearly 40 percent more revenue per employee.
 CSA’s research points to two possible reasons, stating that women CEOs: